Franklin Graham: Two salaries

-Support of the Iraq War

-Graham supported the 2003 Invasion of Iraq.

-In the August 30, 2010, issue of Time magazine, "Does America Hate Islam?", Graham reportedly said that Islam "is a religion of hatred.
-It's a religion of war."
-Building the cultural center near Ground Zero, he says, means Muslims "will claim now that the World Trade Center property ... is Islamic land."

 Barack Obama (2009–2017)

 On August 19, 2010, when asked by CNN correspondent John King if he had doubts that President Barack Obama is a Christian, Graham stated, "I think the president's problem is that he was born a Muslim; his father was a Muslim.
 The seed of Islam is passed through the father like the seed of Judaism is passed through the mother.
 He was born a Muslim, his father gave him an Islamic name."
 Graham continued, "Now it's obvious that the president has renounced the prophet Mohammed, and he has renounced Islam, and he has accepted Jesus Christ.
 That's what he says he has done.
 I cannot say that he hasn't.
 So I just have to believe that the president is what he has said."
 In a March 2011 interview with the conservative Internet publication Newsmax, Graham claimed officials in the Obama administration had connections to the Muslim Brotherhood:

 The Muslim Brotherhood is very strong and active in our country.
 It's infiltrated every level of our government.
 Right now we have many of these people that are advising the US military and State Department on how to respond in the Middle East, and it's like asking a fox, like a farmer asking a fox, "How do I protect my henhouse from foxes?"
 We've brought in Muslims to tell us how to make policy toward Muslim countries.
 And many of these people we've brought in, I'm afraid, are under the Muslim Brotherhood.

+On February 28, 2012, Graham responded to a one-page letter sent by the National Association for the Advancement of Colored People (NAACP) as an: "Open Letter from Leaders of Faith Regarding Statements by Franklin Graham."
+In the introduction to the one-page letter, the fourteen signatories stated: "We are greatly troubled by recent attempts by some religious leaders to use faith as a political weapon.
+We were disturbed and disappointed by statements made by Rev. Franklin Graham during an interview on MSNBC that questioned whether President Obama is a Christian."
+In closing, the open-letter stated: "We call on Rev. Graham and all Christian leaders to exemplify this essential teaching of Jesus and refrain from using Christianity as a weapon of political division."

 In an open letter response, Graham apologized to President Obama, saying, "I regret any comments I have ever made which may have cast any doubt on the personal faith of our president, Mr. Obama.
 The president has said he is a Christian and I accept that."
 In the open letter closing Graham stated, "In this election season and challenging economic time I am praying for our country and for those who lead it—for we are commanded in Scripture to do so."

+Hinduism

-Graham has commented on Hinduism as well, saying, "no elephant with 100 arms can do anything for me.
-None of their 9,000 gods is going to lead me to salvation".
+Graham has commented on Hinduism as well, saying, "No elephant with 100 arms can do anything for me.
+None of their 9,000 gods is going to lead me to salvation."

-Opposition to indicting Sudan's Al-Bashir

-When Sudanese president Omar Hassan al-Bashir was indicted by the International Criminal Court in March 2009, Graham argued in an op-ed in The New York Times that Bashir should not be indicted for alleged genocidal acts because the indictment would lead to the collapse of the 2005 peace agreement.